Probing departures from $\Lambda$CDM by late-time datasets: Datasets and Methodology

-\item \textbf{Baryon Acoustic Oscillations:} Next, we use recent baryon acoustic oscillation (BAO) measurements from over 14 million galaxies and quasars obtained by the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) \cite{karim2025desi}.
+\item \textbf{Baryon Acoustic Oscillations:} Next, we use recent baryon acoustic oscillation (BAO) measurements from over 14 million galaxies and quasars obtained by the Dark Energy Spectroscopic Instrument (DESI) Data Release 2 (DR2) \citep{karim2025desi}.
 These measurements are obtained from different tracers, such as Bright Galaxy Sample (BGS), Luminous Red Galaxies (LRG1), LRG2, LRG3+Emission Line Galaxies (ELG1), ELG2, Quasars (QSO), and Lyman-$\alpha$ forests (Ly$\alpha$); for further details, see Section 3 of \cite{karim2025desi}.
 Each tracer provides different BAO measurements expressed through various ratios: $D_M/r_d$, $D_H/r_d$, $D_V/r_d$, and $D_M/D_H$.
 Here, $D_H(z) = c/H(z)$ represents the Hubble distance, $D_M(z) = c \int_0^z \frac{dz'}{H(z')}$ represents the comoving angular diameter distance, and $D_V(z) \equiv [z D_M^2(z) D_H(z)]^{1/3}$ represents the volume-averaged distance.
-The $r_d$ corresponds to the sound horizon in the drag epoch, which in a flat $\Lambda$CDM model takes the value $r_d = 147.09 \pm 0.2$ Mpc \cite{aghanim2020planck}.
+The $r_d$ corresponds to the sound horizon in the drag epoch, which in a flat $\Lambda$CDM model takes the value $r_d = 147.09 \pm 0.2$ Mpc \citep{aghanim2020planck}. \item \textbf{Type Ia supernovae :} Finally, we use three different supernova catalogs.
+First, we consider the Pantheon$^+$ sample \citep{brout2022pantheon+}, which comprises 1701 light curves from 1550 Type Ia Supernovae (SNe Ia).
+In our analysis, we exclude the light curves below \(z < 0.01\), as these light curves are significantly affected by systematic uncertainties arising from peculiar velocities.
+Next, we use the re-calibrated 1,820 photometric Type Ia supernova light curves obtained over five years by the Dark Energy Survey Supernova Program (DES-Dovekie)~\citep{popovic2025dark}.
+This catalog consists of 1,623 DES SNe~Ia, with 197 low-redshift ($z < 0.1$) SNe~Ia from the CfA3-4/CSP Foundation sample~\citep{hicken2009cfa3,hicken2012cfa4,foley2017foundation}.
+The revised DES-Dovekie has 1,718 SNe~Ia overlapping between DES-Dovekie and DES SN5YR~\citep{abbott2024dark}.
+Finally, we use the Union3 compilation \citep{rubin2025union}, which comprises 2,087 SNe Ia, including 1,363 events overlapping with the Pantheon$^+$ sample.
+For each sample, we marginalize the parameter $\mathcal{M}$; see Equations (A9–A12) in \cite{goliath2001supernovae} for further details. \end{itemize} To evaluate and compare the statistical performance of each model, we compute the Bayesian evidence $\ln \mathcal{Z}$ using the MCEvidence framework~\citep{heavens2017marginal}.
+This metric quantifies the goodness of fit while penalizing the complexity of the model.
+Model comparison is performed via the {Bayes factor: $B_{ab} = \frac{\mathcal{Z}_a}{\mathcal{Z}_b},$ or equivalently, through the difference in logarithmic evidence: $\Delta \ln \mathcal{Z} = \ln \mathcal{Z}_a - \ln \mathcal{Z}_b.$ A higher value of $\ln \mathcal{Z}$ indicates stronger statistical support for the model, while a lower value suggests weaker support.
+The strength of evidence is interpreted using the revised Jeffreys scale \citep{kass1995bayes}: \begin{itemize} \item $|\Delta \ln \mathcal{Z}| < 1$: Inconclusive / Weak evidence, \item $1 \leq |\Delta \ln \mathcal{Z}| < 3$: Moderate evidence, \item $3 \leq |\Delta \ln \mathcal{Z}| < 5$: Strong evidence, \item $|\Delta \ln \mathcal{Z}| \geq 5$: Decisive evidence. \end{itemize} In addition to the logarithmic Bayesian evidence, we compute the difference in the minimum chi-square, $\Delta \chi^2_{\min}$, defined as $\Delta \chi^2_{\min} \equiv \chi^2_{\min,\Lambda{\rm CDM}} - \chi^2_{\min,{\rm Model}}$.
+While $\Delta \chi^2_{\min}$ quantifies the improvement in the goodness of fit relative to the $\Lambda$CDM model, the Bayesian evidence provides a complementary criterion for model comparison that naturally incorporates both the quality of the fit and the complexity of the model.
+Together, these two statistics offer a consistent and robust assessment of the preference for dynamical dark energy.